swlew369/Ultimate_Take-Home_Challenge/README.md

 **Part 1: Exploratory Data Analysis**

-In ths section, analysis of data consisting of timestamps for logins for the purpose of determing patterns of demand on a daily and monthly basis is discussed.
+In ths section, analysis of data, timestamps for logins, for determing patterns of ridership demand on a daily and monthly basis is discussed.
 The number of logins during 60 minute and 15 minute intervals during the day will be analyzed and discussed as well.

 **Part 2: Experiment and Metrics Design**